-When the weather is good, an idyllic choice beyond the Mat-Su Valley is the 3.4-million-acre Lake Clark National Park and Preserve, on the Alaska Peninsula and a short flight from Anchorage or Kenai and Soldotna.
-The parklands stretch from the coast to the heights of two grand volcanoes: Mt.
+The 3.4 million acres on the Alaska Peninsula that comprise Lake Clark National Park and Preserve stretch from the coast to the heights of two grand volcanoes: Mt.
 Iliamna and Mt.
-Redoubt (which made headlines in 2009 when it erupted, sending ash floating over the region), both topping out above 10,000 feet.
+Redoubt.
+The latter made headlines in 2009 when it erupted, sending ash floating over the region.
+Both volcanoes top out above 10,000 feet.
 The country in between holds glaciers, waterfalls, and turquoise-tinted lakes.
-The 50-mi-long Lake Clark, filled by runoff waters from the mountains that surround it, is an important spawning ground for thousands of red (sockeye) salmon.
+The 50-mile-long Lake Clark, filled by runoff waters from the mountains that surround it, is an important spawning ground for thousands of red (sockeye) salmon.

 The river-running is superb here.
 You can make your way through dark forests of spruce and balsam poplars or hike over the high, easy-to-travel tundra.
 The animal life is profuse: look for bears, moose, Dall sheep, wolves, wolverines, foxes, beavers, and mink on land; seals, sea otters, and white (or beluga) whales offshore.
 Wildflowers embroider the meadows and tundra in spring, and wild roses bloom in the shadows of the forests.
 Plan your trip to Lake Clark for the end of June or early July, when the insects may be less plentiful.
 Or consider late August or early September, when the tundra glows with fall colors.